 If in doubt about when to flush your car’s cooling system, consult your vehicle handbook or the instructions provided by the coolant/antifreeze manufacturer.

-If your cooling system is running with Prestone, you’re good for 10 years or 150,000 miles.
+If your cooling system is running with the new Prestone coolant/antifreeze, you’re good for 10 years or 300,000 miles.

 Of course, you may notice the signs and symptoms of poor coolant/antifreeze quality before you’ve even thought to check its condition.
 Common warning signs that could indicate bad coolant/antifreeze include: